yifso/nteract/packages/mythic-notifications/README.md

 # @nteract/mythic-notifications

-*N.B.: I don't really like the `mythic-` part of this name, but I like this and future `myths`-based packages to sort together...*

-This package implements a notification system based on `blueprintjs`.
+This package implements a notification system based on `blueprintjs`, using the `myths` framework.

 ## Installation